The Complete Guide to Data Matching: Techniques, Tools, and Best Practices

 How Does the Data Matching Process Work?

-Regardless of which technique you use, the data matching pipeline follows a consistent six-stage process.
-Skipping or rushing any stage degrades the accuracy of the final output.
+Regardless of technique, the matching pipeline follows a consistent six-stage process, and skipping or rushing any stage degrades the final accuracy.

 Step 1: Data Preparation and Profiling